brendoncarroll/webfs/README.md

 All of the configuration in WebFS is modelled as objects in the file system.
 Everything needed to start a WebFS instance is contained a file called the "superblock".
 The superblock is just a `Cell` implemented as a single file on disk.

+The model is analagous to a web of git repositories/submodules (similar to WebFS volumes).
+WebFS directories are similar to git trees.
+The main difference is that WebFS files and directories do not have one to one mappings with blobs.
+Instead, they are tree structures that span multiple blobs.
+This allows them to support much larger files than is practical in git.